-Organic foods are grown without bug killer, fertilizer, hormones, antibiotics or biotechnology (including GMOs).
+Organic and local foods are grown without bug killer, fertilizer, hormones, antibiotics or biotechnology (including GMOs).

 Obviously, this is better for the consumer and farm-worker but it's also better for our soil.
 Why does our soil matter?
 If San Diego is to become a top destination for farm-to-table cuisine, we need to stop the cycle of poisoning and over-feeding (ie. burning out) our soil and instead use organic methods that build nutrient-rich soil... and delicious food... over the long-term.